-Sunderland will celebrate the Year of the Monkey in style with the city staging its first ever Chinese New Year celebrations.
+Sunderland to welcome in Year of the Monkey with spectacular Chinese New Year celebrations

 Dragons and traditional lion dancing will feature in a packed programme of events in Keel Square on Sunday, February 7.